Some Properties of Fibonacci Numbers, Generalized Fibonacci Numbers and Generalized Fibonacci Polynomial Sequences: Abstract

 \section{Abstract}

 In this paper we study the Fibonacci numbers and derive some interesting properties and recurrence relations.
 We prove some charecterizations for $F_p$, where $p$ is a prime of a certain type.
 We also define period of a Fibonacci sequence modulo an integer, $m$ and derive certain interesting properties related to them.
+Afterwards, we derive some new properties of a class of generalized Fibonacci numbers.
+In the last part of the paper we introduce some generalized Fibonacci polynomial sequences and we derive some results related to them.